Short butterfly spread with calls

 Explanation

 A short butterfly spread with calls is a three-part strategy that is created by selling one call at a lower strike price, buying two calls with a higher strike price and selling one call with an even higher strike price.
 All calls have the same expiration date, and the strike prices are equidistant.
-In the example above, one 95 Call is sold, two 100 Calls are purchased and one 105 Call is sold.
+In the example below, one 95 Call is sold, two 100 Calls are purchased and one 105 Call is sold.
 This strategy is established for a net credit, and both the potential profit and maximum risk are limited.
 The maximum profit is equal to the net premium received less commissions, and it is realized if the stock price is above the higher strike price or below the lower strike price at expiration.
-The maximum risk equals the distance between the strike prices less the net premium received and is incurred if the stock price is equal to the strike price of the short calls on the expiration date.
+The maximum risk equals the distance between the strike prices less the net premium received and is incurred if the stock price is equal to the strike price of the long calls on the expiration date.

 This is an advanced strategy because the profit potential is small in dollar terms and because "costs" are high.
 Given that there are three strike prices, there are multiple commissions in addition to three bid-ask spreads when opening the position and again when closing it.
 As a result, it is essential to open and close the position at "good prices."
 It is important to ensure the risk/reward ratio including commissions is favorable or acceptable.